philopon/purescript-xhr/docs/Module.md

 ### Types

     data Body a where
-      NoBody :: Body
+      NoBody :: Body a
-      RawBody :: a -> Body
+      RawBody :: a -> Body a
-      UrlEncoded :: a -> Body
+      UrlEncoded :: a -> Body a
-      Multipart :: a -> Body
+      Multipart :: a -> Body a

     data ReadyState where
       UNSENT :: ReadyState